Nucleomics-VIB/bionano-tools/README.md

 * .qx11.tsv
 * .qx12.tsv

-The files are created next to the input file and are made invisible with a starting '.' (<dot>).
+The files are created next to the input file and are made invisible with a starting '.'.
 This can easily be changed in the code.

 Type the script name followed by -h will list all available parameters